 The Officers of the Society shall be Chairman, President, President-Elect and Treasurer, each to have such duties and authority as are specified in these Bylaws or as prescribed by the Board.
 Officers must be Active or Life Members in good standing.

-The President-Elect is selected annually in the manner set forth in Article VI, and the Treasurer is selected every three years in the manner set forth in Article VI.
-The Chairman, President and President-Elect shall hold offices for one (1) year, or until their successors are installed.
+The President-Elect is selected every two years in the manner set forth in Article VI, and the Treasurer is selected every three years in the manner set forth in Article VI.
+The Chairman, President and President-Elect shall hold offices for two (2) years, or until their successors are installed.
 The President-Elect shall succeed to the office of President, and the President shall succeed to the office of Chairman.
 The Treasurer shall hold office for three (3) years, or until a successor is elected and installed.
 The Officers of RAPS shall take office as of 1 January of the year following their election.